-The emission maps are used by AEA Energy & Environment and other organisations for a variety of Government policy support work at the national scale.
+The emission maps are used by AEA and other organisations for a variety of Government policy support work at the national scale.
 In particular the maps are used as input into a programme of air pollution modelling studies.
 Local area statistics are also compiled from the maps and related data.
-For example Local Authority level data on carbon dioxide emissions and fuel use have been produced since 2003 for Defra and BERR (Goodwin et al 2005a and 2005b, King et al 2006, 2007a and 2007b and Bush et al 2007).
+For example Local Authority level data on carbon dioxide emissions and fuel use have been produced for Defra and BERR respectively since 2003 using data from the NAEI mapping work.
+As of March 2008, these datasets were reclassified as National Statistics (King et al and Bush et al, 2008).